 Ever Wondered How the Rent Board Arrives at the Annual General Adjustment?

+The Bay Area CPI rose 1.5% between June 2024 and June 2025.
 Every year, the Berkeley Rent Board announces the Annual General Adjustment (AGA); the maximum allowable rent increase for fully covered units.
-The announcement usually comes in October, but the calculation is based on data that’s already public.
+The announcement typically occurs in October, but the calculation is based on publicly available data.
 That means we can see where the 2026 AGA is headed right now.

 How the Formula Works

-Specifically, they use the change in CPI from July 1 through June 30 of the prior year.
+• Specifically, they use the change in CPI from June of the prior year to June of the current year.

-Finally, the result is rounded to the nearest one-hundredth of a percent.
+• Finally, the result is rounded to the nearest tenth of a percent.

 Crunching the Numbers for 2026